IsmaelMartinez/teams-for-linux/README.md

 Some notifications daemons in linux don't support the implementation that Microsoft implemented in the browser.

-This project includes a desktop notification hack that can be enable by running the application with `teams --enableDesktopNotificationsHack`.
+This project includes a desktop notification hack that can be enable by running the application with `teams-for-linux --enableDesktopNotificationsHack`.

 ## License